 Admission to the School of Education

-Admission to the university does not guarantee admission to a major in the College of Education.
-Only students who have been accepted into the College of Education may take methods courses.
+Admission to the university does not guarantee admission to a major in the School of Education.
+Only students who have been accepted into the School of Education may take methods courses.

-Admission criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the College of Education.
-In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form to the College of Education; passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22; passed an FBI fingerprint check and national sex offender check; and have a current (within one year) TB test.
+Admission criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the School of Education.
+In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form to the School of Education; passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22; passed an FBI fingerprint check and national sex offender check; and have a current (within one year) TB test.

 Retention criteria: Students admitted into teacher education must maintain a cumulative GPA of 3.00 in their major courses in order to remain in the teacher education program.
-In order to enroll in methods courses, a candidate must be a fully admitted College of Education student.
+In order to enroll in methods courses, a candidate must be a fully admitted School of Education student.
 Candidates must have passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22, an FBI National Fingerprinting Screening that encompasses passing a criminal background/ sex offender check, and the required TB test prior to enrollment in student teaching.

 Exit criteria: Candidates must show satisfactory progress: completion of all required coursework and credit hours, including student teaching; and successful completion of the appropriate Illinois State Board of Education Licensure exams, including successful completion of edTPA as determined by ISBE and Pearson, in order to be recommended for Professional Educator License.

-The College of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
+The School of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
 Students must be aware there is the possibility this redesign may alter some of the requirements currently stated in this catalog and programs could be subject to these changes